SeanSusmerano/ACL_Sorter/README.md

 ### Important Note:
 The output contains partial configuration commands intended to help organize your ACL.
 These commands are not a complete replacement for a full configuration and should not be pasted directly into your switch without the other configuration commands that are not provided by this project.
 Doing so may lead to errors or unintended behavior.

+### Instruction for checking IPs in the ACL:
+To use this tool, start by pasting the ACL you want to verify into the file named original_ACL.txt.
+Next, add the IPs you want to check into check_IPs.txt, making sure each IP address is on its own line for the script to function properly.
+Once both files are prepared, run the check_ACL.py script.
+The results will be saved and displayed in the same check_IPs.txt file.

 ## How It Works